-Admission for 2021-2022 (25 students)
+Admission for 2024-2025 (25 students)

-Fill in the application form on-line (before May 30, first session and June 27th, second session).
-Send the copies of diplomas and other requested documents by post office.
+Fill in the application form on-line (on MonMaster or Campus France).
 References will be appreciated.
-A first selection based on the online application will take place in June.
+A first selection based on the online application will take place in May and June.

-The second, final, selection based on interviews with the teaching team will take place at the beginning of July.
-Double diploma, Erasmus students and partners universities spending the whole year at UPEC will be given priority.
+The second, final, selection based on interviews with the teaching team will take place from the end of May to the beginning of July.
+Double diploma, Erasmus students and partners' universities spending the whole year at UPEC will be given priority in the selection process.